3 Women: Plot

 Pinky survives the suicide attempt but falls into a coma.
 Millie, feeling responsible, visits her in the hospital daily.
 When Pinky still fails to wake up, Millie contacts Pinky's parents in Texas, hoping their presence at the hospital will help her regain consciousness.
 When Pinky wakes up, she does not recognize her parents and furiously demands that they leave.
 Once sent home to live with Millie again, Pinky copies Millie's mannerisms and behavior, including drinking, smoking, sleeping with Edgar, and shooting guns at Dodge City.
 She insists on being called Mildred, both women's birth name.

 Millie becomes increasingly frustrated by Pinky's imitative shift in personality and begins to exhibit Pinky's timid and submissive personality herself.
 One night after Pinky has a bad dream, she shares a bed with Millie platonically.
-Edgar, soused again, enters their apartment and makes sexual overtures before casually telling them that Willie is about to give birth.
+Edgar, drunk again, enters their apartment and makes sexual overtures before casually telling them that Willie is about to give birth.
 Pinky and Millie drive to Edgar and Willie's house, where Willie is alone and in agonizing labor.
-Her baby is stillborn after Edgar abandoned her and Pinky failed to follow Millie's instructions to summon medical help.
+Her baby is stillborn after Edgar abandons her and Pinky fails to follow Millie's instructions to summon medical help.

 Later, Pinky and Millie are working at Dodge City, having again changed roles: Pinky has reverted to her childlike timidity and refers to Millie as her mother, while Millie has assumed Willie's role in running the tavern, even imitating Willie's makeup and attire.
 When a delivery driver says it was a shame about Edgar dying, Millie offers a pat, hollow reply which suggests the three women are complicit in his death.